 ISADORA: *gets drunk at a public function, teaches a handsome young man the tango*

-PARIS: After years of being used and turned into a cuckold, this is the final straw.
-I'm leaving you.
+PARIS: After years of being used and cheated on, this is the final straw.
+I’m leaving you.
 Please take this giant bill as a souvenir.

 ISADORA: Whatever.
 I’ll sell all the stuff you bought me, and oh, by the way, I’ve already found someone else.